 With an array of activities from relaxing in a luxurious spa to going off-roading through nearby mountains, there is something for everyone to enjoy in Benidorm.I was incredibly surprised by how naturally beautiful the area is; secluded coves with crystal clear water, the rugged coastline, palm tree lined beaches and vantage points with spectacular coastal views.
 There really is an alternative side to the city if you try to find it.If you’re visiting Benidorm the Melia Villaitana is where you need to stay!
 With airy and comfortable suites, the choice of swimming pools including a beach area, the numerous dining options, traditional architecture and amazing views of the coast – it is the definition of luxury.

 I was kindly invited on this press trip by Jet2Holidays and Visit Benidorm.
-I did not pay to stay at Melia Villaitana or participate in any of the activities mentioned above, however as always, all photography and opinions are my own.
+However, as always, all photography and opinions are my own.